DevilXD/TwitchDropsMiner/README.md

 @Suz1e - For the entirety of the Chinese (简体中文) translation.
 @nwvh - For the entirety of the Czech (Čeština) translation.
-@ThisIsCyreX - For the entirety of the German (Deutch) translation.
+@ThisIsCyreX - For the entirety of the German (Deutsch) translation.